 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

 USES: This medication is used to treat an overactive bladder.
 By relaxing the muscles in the bladder, tolterodine improves your ability to control your urination.
 It helps to reduce leaking of urine, feelings of needing to urinate right away, and frequent trips to the bathroom.
 This medication belongs to the class of drugs known as antispasmodics.

-HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using tolterodine and each time you get a refill.
-If you have any questions regarding the information, consult your doctor or pharmacist.
+HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start using tolterodine and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

-Use this medication regularly in order to get the most benefit from it.
-Remember to use it at the same times each day.
-Dosage is based on your medical condition (especially kidney and liver disease), response to therapy, and use of certain interacting medicines.
-Consult your doctor or pharmacist for more details.
+Use this medication regularly to get the most benefit from it.
+To help you remember, use it at the same times each day.
+The dosage is based on your medical condition (especially kidney and liver disease), response to treatment, and other medications you may be taking.
+Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
+Ask your doctor or pharmacist for more details.